buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 ## Succeeding or Failing the Test

-The check is passed when rolling 3d6 and adding the relevant Skill and Characteristic as well as various modifiers, the result is equal to or greater than the DC set by the Narrator.
+The check is passed when rolling 3d6 and adding the relevant Skill and Characteristic as well as various modifiers, the result is equal to or greater than the DC set by the Game Master.
 If the result is lower than the difficulty, the test is failed.

 A test can be repeated as long as the conditions that allow the test to be repeated do not change.